Best Internet Options for Truckers

 What is the best internet for truckers?

 We can confidently say that using your mobile phone is the best overall internet option for the trucker lifestyle.
-This goes for all kinds of vehicles—from your neighborhood food trucks to those long-commute F150s, all the way up to long-hauling semi-trucks.
-The sheer flexibility and coverage of mobile networks makes using your mobile phone for internet a great option on the road.
+Mobile networks' sheer flexibility and coverage make using your mobile phone for internet a great option on the road.

-Other options for getting connected in your truck include hotspot connections, which are high-speed connections but limited by location or data caps, and satellite internet, which excels in remote areas but can definitely be pricey.
+However, there are many options for getting even more reliable and faster internet, even in the most remote areas.
+These include hotspot connections, which are high-speed connections limited by location or data caps, and satellite internet, which excels in remote areas but can be pricey.
 You can also use free public Wi-Fi, but it can be annoying to hunt down, and if you’re out on remote highways, you might not even find a business that offers it.

 Unlimited mobile phone plans